 Global Business Practicum Travel Grant

-All students who are given a place in the Global Business Practicum and successfully enrol in the subject, who do not receive a Melbourne Mobility Award, will be eligible for the $1,000 Global Business Practicum Travel Grant to assist with costs.
+All students who are given a place in the Global Business Practicum and successfully enrol in the subject will be eligible for the $1,000 Global Business Practicum Travel Grant to assist with costs.

 Frequently Asked Questions